ocadwebxr/ocadu-open-webxr/README.md

 For point clouds or 3d models, make sure that the origin of your 3D object or point cloud is located at 0,0,0 ; this ensures that any transformations made to the object in the WebXR environment are relative to the center of the object.

 For point clouds, we recommend you use [this tool](https://colab.research.google.com/drive/1VuLNoZE2TWsTAJbeVOQUaaqAX36Tqelt) to compress your work automatically.
-(Hosted on Google Colab by Nick Fox-Gieg)
+(Hosted on Google Colab by Nick Fox-Gieg) A tutorial video on how to use the tool is available [here](https://ocadu.techsmithrelay.com/u6wI).

 For 3D models or point clouds, you can use [Draco](https://google.github.io/draco/) before submitting.
 Draco is an open-source library for compressing and decompressing 3D geometric meshes and point clouds.
 Learn more about Draco [here](https://google.github.io/draco/).